scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Processing Rules

-The rules for processing SCMP messages follow closely the rules in {{RFC4443}}.
+The rules for processing SCMP messages follow closely the rules in {{RFC4443}} section "Message Processing Rules".
 These rules apply to SCION nodes (routers, ...) and to endhost processes that forward SCMP messages to other processes on the same endhost.
 They do not apply to SCION aware user application processes on the endhost.

 Implementations MUST respect the following rules when processing SCMP messages: